jamesgary/elm-config-ui/README.md

     - rewind to load or file?
     - technically, we could save the undo stack in the cache...
 - * for vals that differ from file
-- maybe a way to open/close?
+- ! for brand new values that haven't been set yet (maybe note that in the field)
+- save scrolltop

+### Could be cool

 - zebra bgs (or maybe borders)
 - bools
 - (x,y)

-- save scrolltop
+### Eh

+- maybe a way to open/close?

 ## WHAT IF ELM-UI??